Hamid R. Tizhoosh, PhD

 University of Waterloo

-Dr. Hamid R. Tizhoosh is a professor and the director of Kimia Lab (Laboratory for Knowledge Inference in Medical Image Analysis) at the University of Waterloo.
-His research activities encompass artificial intelligence, computer vision and medical imaging.
+Dr. Hamid R. Tizhoosh is a Professor in the Faculty of Engineering at University of Waterloo since 2001 where he leads the KIMIA Lab (Laboratory for Knowledge Inference in Medical Image Analysis).
+Since 1993, his research activities encompass artificial intelligence, computer vision and medical imaging.
 He has developed algorithms for medical image filtering, segmentation and search.
-He is the author of two books, 14 book chapters, and more than 140 journal and conference papers.
-He has also filed 5 patents in collaboration with WatCo (Waterloo Commercialization Office).
-Dr. Tizhoosh has extensive industrial experience and is presently the AI Advisor of Huron Digital Pathology (St. Jacobs, On, Canada).
-Additionally, Dr. Tizhoosh has more than 10 years of experience in commercialization and start-ups.
-In 2007, he started Segasist Technologies, a start-up that developed image segmentation software for radiation oncology.
-He also planned and successfully managed a FDA 510k submission for computer-aided detection for prostate cancer.
+He is the author of two books, 14 book chapters, and more than 150 journal and conference papers.
+Dr. Tizhoosh has extensive industrial experience and has worked with numerous companies.
+He is also a Faculty Affiliate to the Vector Institute, Toronto, Canada, and a member of the Waterloo AI Institute, University of Waterloo, Canada.